This Peppermint White Russian is a holiday twist made with Peppermint Kahlua, Peppermint Cream liqueur, Vodka, and cream.

 Well, technically they do it to everyone.

-But sometimes I really think they take away just the things I really love. 😛
+But sometimes I really think Trader Joe’s takes away just the things I really love. 😛

 Kahlua should still be making it.